 Louis van Gaal followed in the footsteps of Michels and made his way from Amsterdam to Barcelona in 1997.
 Criminally, yet with a whiff of inevitably, all but one of his dream team had moved on or retired by 1999.
 The last tide of Amsterdam’s Total Football adventurers, messengers of good practice, and networkers, enticed to the leagues of England, Italy, and Spain in order to further their own growth.

-However, unlike Michels and Cruyff, the heroes of the mid ‘90s didn’t return to Amsterdam to reaffirm Ajax’s quality and stature.
-For the standards of the Eredivisie, and its most famous club, quality and stature currently sit in a much-changed context.
+However, unlike Michels and Cruyff, the heroes of the mid-90s didn’t return to Amsterdam to reaffirm Ajax’s quality and stature.
+For the standards of the Eredivisie and its most famous club, quality and stature currently sit in a much-changed context.

 Though some did return to the nest in rather obscure capacities, their impact was always going to be restricted.
 Marc Overmars and Edwin van der Sar currently occupy commercial directors positions at Ajax, but of the most recent European Cup winners, only Frank de Boer returned as manager.
 As the current occupant of the hot seat, de Boer is the brave face of a cold truth; that Ajax are a depreciating club in a somewhat stagnant league.

-Two factors combined to make the mid 1990s a final hurrah for Ajax.
+Two factors combined to make the mid-1990s a final hurrah for Ajax.
 Firstly, and partly of their own making, football’s globalisation and networking of coaching standards had given smaller clubs and leagues access to quality football.
 This started, ironically, in Amsterdam.
 Ajax, despite being the magnificent catalyst of it all, fell victim to football trends and power coming full circle.
 The Eredivisie might well provide a title winner and a Champions League spot each year, but it can no longer house and feed a European champion.

 As Ajax fell victim to a footballing globalisation, the city of Amsterdam prospered.
-As the new millennium dawned, Amsterdam set in place a number of initiatives which ensured the city remains a magnet for wealthy companies, and individuals.
+As the new millennium dawned, Amsterdam set in place a number of initiatives which ensured the city remains a magnet for wealthy companies and individuals.
 Freethinkers in every field imaginable, countless talented and creative employees, and tourists the world over, continue to flock and invest.
 Intelligently irresistible tax breaks and a truly global city are concepts that appeal to many.
 A willingness to learn of the expertise outsiders bring to the table, and a cold reticence towards anything which stands in the way of burgeoning projects, are Dutch traits that will ensure growth for the city for a while yet.

 As the prospects and potential of Amsterdam continue to shift and grow, Dutch football is in regrettable decline.
 The emancipation of Ajax’s class of ‘95 set a worrying trend, as one of the world’s most recognisable football institutions became nothing more than a selling club with a big history.
 Ajax and the Eredivisie can no longer offer sufficient money or quality to keep world-class footballers in Amsterdam.
 The likes of Zlatan Ibrahimović, Rafael van der Vaart, Wesley Sneijder, Jan Vertonghen and Luis Suárez, all arrived, made names for themselves, and moved on to bigger, better and brighter things.

 Despite this conveyor belt existence, Eredivisie titles continued to make their way to Amsterdam in 1996, 1998, 2002 and 2004.
 However, following the 2004 championship, Ajax had to wait seven long years for their next title.
 More pertinently though, 2005 was the last year Ajax made it into the Champions League knockout stages.
-This year they didn’t make it to the group stages, or out of the Europa League group stage for that matter.
-The conveyor belt appears to be slowing.

 Despite the decline over the last two decades, where there’s football, there’s always hope.
 Where there’s Amsterdam, there’ll always be Ajax.
 And where there’s Ajax, there’ll always be innovation, expertise and excitement.